 Delicious cuisine (from the ground up) has been a big part of my life since I was a teenager.
 Herb gardening stole my heart 20+ years ago.
 Production vegetable gardening and mini-orcharding entered the picture 10+ years ago.
 And the Arcadian idea of landscape gardening (including livestock) has consumed me for the past 8 years.

 For about 10 years, I was an avid scuba diver and even became a divemaster.
-That led me to become obsessed with underwater ecosystems.
+That made me obsessed with underwater ecosystems.
 When I got asthma, I transferred my passion for underwater worlds to land-based ecosystems.

-I also have a degree in political science.
+I also have a degree in political science with an emphasis in political philosophy.
 However, an internship on Capitol Hill and a stint at a PAC helped me recognize that politics wasn’t my field.
 But I am still deeply interested in political philosophy and using that as fodder for my writing.